-The Boucherie Rush Trail is located on Mount Boucherie, an extinct volcano that lies in the middle of West Kelowna.
+The Boucherie Rush Trail is located on Mt Boucherie which is an extinct volcano that lies in the middle of West Kelowna.
 It’s visible from almost every part of town!
-It’s a moderate hike that’s perfect for the whole family and great for a quick adventure.
+It’s a moderate hike that’s great for a quick adventure and also perfect for the whole family.

-Mount Boucherie is an extinct stratovolcano that has a history spanning almost 60 million years.
-Today, Mount Boucherie’s highest elevation is 758 m and stands 417 m above Okanagan Lake.
+Mt Boucherie is an extinct stratovolcano that has a history spanning almost 60 million years.
+Today, Mt Boucherie’s highest elevation is 758 m and stands 417 m above Okanagan Lake.
 It’s thought to have once been almost 2,000 meters tall!

 The mountain is named after Isadore Boucherie who was an early settler and farmer in the Okanagan.
-In the late 1880s, he purchased land near the mountain and it was later given his name.
+In the late 1880s, he purchased land near the mountain and because of this, it was later given his name.

-During its final volcanic activity, Mount Boucherie’s eastern slope was carved into large columns of dacite rock.
+During its final volcanic activity, Mt Boucherie’s eastern slope was carved into large columns of dacite rock.
 The forest below these cliffs is littered with pieces of large columns that fell long ago.

 Hiking the Boucherie Rush Trail

-The trails on Mount Boucherie offer something for everyone.
+The trails on Mt Boucherie offer something for everyone.
 No matter your skill level, you’ll fall in love with the trails and the beautiful views you’re rewarded with.
 The Boucherie Rush Trail is a moderately-rated 6.5 km loop hike that takes about 1 to 3 hours.
-West Kelowna created the trail in 2015 which has made Mount Boucherie more accessible.
+West Kelowna created the trail in 2015 which has made Mt Boucherie more accessible.

 Amenities at the Trailhead